Launched in 1999, Trevvy (formerly known as Sgboy.com) has announced that it will close its website on 30 April 2021.

 Dear People, Meet 26-year old Singaporean Anthony Leong, who has been living with depression for the past 8 years.
 It may be 2016.
 But the stigma surrounding depression is still as prevalent as ever.
 Not many people would openly admit to living with depression.
 But Anthony is one of the rare few who isn’t afraid of sharing

-Dear Millennials, When it comes to the history of your own community, you know nothing.
-But there’s no need for you to get all defensive.
+Dear Fellow Millennials, When it comes to the history of our own community, I’m afraid to admit that the vast majority of us know nothing.
+But there’s no need to get defensive.
 This isn’t a millennial shaming post.
-Because truth be told, your ignorance isn’t your fault.
-You weren’t taught the origins of the gay rights movement.
-And LGBT activists don’t really
+Because truth be told, our ignorance isn’t our fault.
+We weren’t taught the origins of the LGBT+